Category: Divorce Laws and Regulations

 Read more

-I smell like burnt coffee and the stale air of a 14 hour deposition.
-You think your marriage is a partnership.
-You are wrong.
-It is a dissolution of assets.
+I smell ozone and mint when I walk into a room where a business is about to be dismembered.
+It is the scent of a clean kill.
 I recently spent 14 hours deconstructing a contract that was designed to be unreadable, only to find the one clause that changed everything.
-It was…
+It was a simple buy-sell…

 Read more